 You have to train yourself to not think about what could happen, but deal with what is happening.
 For example, you have someone going into their last round before offer, it’s looking good but no decision yet.
 STOP!
 Keep working and doing your fundamentals.
 You want to find as many good people as possible.
 You want to get them as many interviews as possible.
 You want to stay close to their process and their search.
 When you get them an offer, never are you to think.
 Ah!
 I haven’t closed the last three, I don’t know if I can handle another decline.
 Right there is too much negativity and brain space.
 You need to save your brain space for many other things.

-If you’re too caught up in trying to “close a deal”, you won’t have enough brain power to pay attention to the leads you would have noticed with clear mind.
+If you’re too caught up in trying to “close a deal”, you won’t have enough brain power to pay attention to the leads you would have noticed with a clear mind.
 Closing a deal is too broad of a thought.
 You have to have goals that are more real and tangible.
 For example, Techees has a stat that has stayed true for almost 10 years.
 For every 20 interviews, there is a deal closed.
-By a shear numbers game, it’s almost impossible to go that long without a deal.
+By a sheer numbers game, it’s almost impossible to go that long without a deal.
 It all comes out in the wash.
 Now, assuming you’re really doing the work.
-Be self-aware and in doubt, double time it.
+Be self-aware and in doubt, double-time it.

 Stop whining and get to work!
 Fake it till you make it!
 Stay away from the norm, and bug people with your positivity.
 You’ll win every single time.
 Then you can come join me, as The Millionaire Recruiter.